mrft/itr8/README.md

   * throttle
   * ...
 * Add more 'generators' for typical cases like file input, db paga-per-page processing?
 * Further improve batch support: current implementation will grow and shrink batch size depending on the operation (filter could shrink batches significatnly for example, but batches with only a few elements don't have a very big advantage performance wise).
-Of course you could always `unBatch |> batch(size)` to force a new batch size, but it could be more efficient if the operatorFactory handles the batch size and keeps it constant throughtout the chain.
+Of course you could always `unBatch |> batch(size)` to force a new batch size, but it could be more efficient if the itr8OperatorFactory handles the batch size and keeps it constant throughtout the chain.

 # Documentation